 Teachers will set homework on a regular basis whatever your programme of study.
 In most cases this is weekly.
 Students are expected to complete and hand in work by the deadlines given.
 Returned homework will have written feedback to enable you to improve your future performance.
 Some teachers use recorded verbal feedback as support.
 Teachers will give you more specific information about their expectations of you related to study outside of the classroom as part of your subject induction.
 If your work does not meet expected standards (MPG), you will be asked to resubmit it.
-Students studying A levels and Vocational A levels are expected to undertake at least $4\frac{1}{2}$ hours of independent study a week for each subject, outside of the classroom.
+Students studying A levels and Vocational A levels are expected to undertake at least 41⁄2 hours of independent study a week for each subject, outside of the classroom.
 Students undertaking a BTEC course will be expected to complete assignments tasks independently, as homework, there will not be time given over in class to do this assignment work.
-A Level and vocational A Level students will be issued with a 'Red Flag Book' that you will need to take to every lesson.
-This will work in conjunction with an online Specification of each of your courses.
-The specification and the Red Flag Book are designed to enable you to monitor your progress on a daily/ weekly basis and deal with any 'Red Flags' as they emerge in eachlesson.
+A Level and vocational A Level students will be issued with a digital RALF book which stands for Reflection and Learning Flags.
+This is used to record any topics within your subjects you find difficult.
+You teachers will work with you on these areas further.
+More on this will be discussed in your subject induction.
+This will work in conjunction with an online Specification know as SpecSpace, for each of your courses.
+SpecSpace and the RALF Book are designed to enable you to monitor your progress on a daily/weekly basis and deal with any 'Red Flags or learning issues' as they emerge in each lesson.
+It is your role to make sure you go away and work on those difficult topics, concepts, and skills yourself, as well as asking your teacher for any support or clarification.
+All subjects have a resource area on TEAMS/SHOWBIE to signpost you to useful resources.